 - 8 Heather Holm posters of native plants for bees – awesome lists and images for bees, wasps, pollinators

 This post was published with an Ontario audience in mind.
-Other regions may have different circumstances in terms of what is blooming when to support native bees.
+Other regions may have different circumstances in terms of what blooms when to support native bees.
 This Saskatchewan Viewpoint offers the reader a summary of some thoughtful input from Yens Pedersen, bee educator and advocate, Regina District Bee Club, Saskatchewan.

 Related posts about dealing with Dandelions and other weeds